shaykalyan/shaykalyan.github.io/eleventy/posts/2023/new-macos-setup.md

 * You can also hold the `Option` key while looking at the context menu ("right click") of an item in Finder to reveal alternative selections, including having the `Copy` option become `Copy <item> as Pathname`

 ## Miscellaneous
+* Enable the app switcher on all displays instead of only showing it on the screen where the dock was last used ([source link](https://superuser.com/questions/670252/cmdtab-app-switcher-is-on-the-wrong-monitor/1625752#1625752))

+    ```sh
+    defaults write com.apple.dock appswitcher-all-displays -bool true
+    killall Dock
+    ```

+* Enable repeated keys on press and hold, instead of accessing symbol/accented characters ([source link](https://apple.stackexchange.com/questions/452748/on-macos-how-can-you-enable-repeated-keys-but-only-for-specific-apps/452755#452755))

+    ```sh
+    # global setting or a specific app, then restart the machine/app
+    defaults write -g ApplePressAndHoldEnabled -bool false
+    # defaults write <com.company.app> ApplePressAndHoldEnabled -bool false
+    ```

+## Development
+There's already a lot of good info out there for developer tooling and apps, but I'll quickly jot a couple of things down here for future me.

+### iTerm2
+[iTerm2](https://iterm2.com/), a terminal alternative.
+I set this up Quake-like with a hotkey to bring up the terminal as an overlay at the top of the screen:

+* Appearance > General > Exclude from Dock and ⌘ + Tab Application Switcher: `Enable`
+* Appearance > Tabs > Show tab bar even when there is only one tab: `Enable`
+* Profiles > \[Your profile\] > Window > Style: `Full-width Top of Screen`
+* Profiles > \[Your profile\] > Keys > Key Mappings > Presets: `Natural Text Editing`
+* Keys > Hotkey > Show/hide all windows with a system-wide hotkey: `Enable`
+* Keys > Hotkey > Hotkey: ``SHIFT ⌘ ` ``
+*

+### Brew
+[Brew](https://brew.sh/), a package manager for various command line software as well as graphical apps via [casks](https://formulae.brew.sh/cask/).

+* `brew install git`
+* `brew install --cask git-credential-manager`
+* `brew install --cask sublime-text`
+* `brew install --cask visual-studio-code`

+---

+I'm sure my setup with evolve over time, so I'll try and keep this page updated over the next little while!
+✌🏽